 - Detection of transmitted radiation to create an image

-This principle is especially important in industrial CT systems, where multiple X-ray images are captured from different angles and reconstructed into 3D models for analysis.
+This phenomenon is particularly important in industrial CT, where several images are taken at various angles and then reassembled into three dimensional models for further analysis.

 Focal Spot Size and Image Sharpness

-The focal spot size is one of the most critical factors influencing image quality in X-ray systems.
+The focal spot size is one of the most important parameters that affect image quality in X-ray systems.

 Impact on image quality